Manasjain/Deduplication/README.md

 # Deduplication
 Deduplicates dataset using csvdedupe.

-1.) clone this repository to your machine.
+1.)
+Clone this repository to your machine.

 2.)
 Create a python virtualenv for your project.